-Initially, I wasn’t sure if it was possible but I can say without a doubt that Sun Moon Lake is an excellent destination even if you are travelling alone.
-And if you follow my itinerary and tips, you can save a whole lot of money too!
+Initially, I wasn’t sure if it was possible, but I can say that Sun Moon Lake is an excellent destination even if you are travelling alone.
+And if you follow my itinerary and tips, you can save a lot of money too!

 Let me know in the comments below if you like my Sun Moon Lake itinerary or have any suggestions.

 Thank you for reading my Sun Moon Lake itinerary post